patrice-truong/cosmosdb-geo-replication/README.md

 ## Azure Architecture

 - 2 virtual machines, one in East US 2, the other one in Australia East
+- An Azure Storage account to store product images
 - an Azure Cosmos DB NoSQL database that stores the product catalog

 ![Architecture Diagram](assets/architecture.png)